Coptic language: Nouns

 Words of Greek origin keep their original grammatical gender, except for neuter nouns, which become masculine in Coptic.

 Possession of definite nouns is expressed with a series of possessive articles which are prefixed to the noun.
 These articles agree with the person, number, and gender of the possessor and the number and gender of the possessed noun.
 The forms of the possessive article vary according to dialect.

 Pronouns

 Coptic pronouns are of two kinds, dependent and independent.
 Independent pronouns are used when the pronoun is acting as the subject of a sentence, as the object of a verb, or with a preposition.
 Dependent pronouns are a series of prefixes and suffixes that can attach to verbs and other nouns.
 Coptic verbs can therefore be said to inflect for the person, number and gender of the subject and the object: a pronominal prefix marks the subject, and a pronominal suffix marks the object, e.g. "I I'have'it the ball."
 When (as in this case) the subject is a pronoun, it normally is not also expressed independently, unless for emphasis.

 As in other Afroasiatic languages, gender of pronouns differ only in the second and third person singular.
-The following table shows the pronouns of the Bohairic dialect: